WebAssembly/spec/document/syntax/instructions.rst

 Branch instructions come in several flavors:
 |BR| performs an unconditional branch,
 |BRIF| performs a conditional branch,
-and |BRTABLE| performs an indirect branch through a dense table that is an immediate to the instruction, or to a default target if the operand is out of bounds.
+and |BRTABLE| performs an indirect branch through an operand indexing into the label vector that is an immediate to the instruction, or to a default target if the operand is out of bounds.
 The |RETURN| instruction is a shortcut for an unconditional branch to the outermost block, which implicitly is the body of the current function.
-A branch *unwinds* the operand stack up to the height where the targeted control instruction was entered.
+Taking a branch *unwinds* the operand stack up to the height where the targeted structured control instruction was entered.
 However, forward branches that target a control instruction with a non-empty result type consume a matching operand first and push it back on the operand stack after unwinding, as a result for the terminated instruction.

 The |CALL| instruction invokes another function, consuming the necessary arguments from the stack and returning the result values of the call.